 TaxDome, SmartVault, Canopy and Dext lead with compliance badges precisely because client files sit in their cloud.
 Pasting documents into ChatGPT ships client SINs to a third party.
-PDF Insight removes the risk instead of insuring it.
+In PDF Insight's default local mode, documents are read, sorted and merged on your machine, so there's no upload, no server, and no third-party copy to breach.
+It removes the risk instead of insuring it.

 Client files uploaded to someone else's servers.
 You're trusting their breach response.